comit-network/ping-pong/README.md

 Basic TCP peer to peer connectivity [1] using libp2p over the Tor network.

-## ping-pong
+## ping-pong v0.2

-From v0.2 onward there are a number of steps one needs to take in order to run ping-pong.
+From v0.2 there are a number of steps one needs to take in order to run ping-pong.

 0. Install Tor
 1. Configure an onion service using the Tor run file.
 You can use